Your Lawyer For Life

-During a divorce in New York or New Jersey the court may order one spouse to make payments to financially support the other spouse.
-This is known as alimony, and is also referred to as spousal maintenance or spousal support.
-Alimony is generally designed to help support a spouse who was financially supported during a marriage until the supported spouse is able to support his or herself.
+During a divorce in New York or New Jersey, the court may order one spouse to make payments to financially support the other spouse.
+This is known as alimony and is also referred to as spousal maintenance or spousal support.
+Alimony is generally designed to help support a spouse who was financially supported during marriage until the supported spouse is able to support him- or herself.
 Whether you are seeking alimony from a spouse, are trying to determine how much alimony you would have to pay to your spouse, or have been ordered to pay it.
 Generally speaking, alimony orders are falling out of favor with courts.
 Alimony is being awarded less frequently and state alimony laws are becoming stricter.
-The attorneys of Bonfiglio & Asterita, LLC can help you to understand and navigate the complexity of the laws governing awards of alimony in New York and New Jersey.
+The attorneys of Bonfiglio & Asterita, LLC, can help you to understand and navigate the complexity of the laws governing awards of alimony in New York and New Jersey.

 The court will weigh a range of factors when deciding to award alimony and if awarder how much of an award is appropriate, including:

 - The couple’s standard of living during the marriage, and each spouse’s contributions to that standard of living.